The following post is from Jennifer, a lifelong educator: 8 Ways to Make Practicing Math Facts More Fun

 2. Pick up an inexpensive workbook or make some review sheets.
 You fill in the answers – some right and some wrong.
 Let your child correct the paper and give you a “grade.”

 3. Purchase or make flashcards out of index cards.
-Graph the time it takes your child goes through them.
+Graph the time it takes your child to go through them.
 Set a goal to reduce the time it takes them to correct all of the problems.
 Do something special, like a half-hour late bedtime bonus, to celebrate when your child meets that goal.

 4. Borrow a set of dice from another game.
 Roll the dice, then add or multiply the numbers.
 Record your score.
 The first person to get to a pre-determined number, like 50 or 100, wins.